North Korea warns of turning Pacific into 'firing range'

 "The 600mm multiple rocket launcher mobilised in the firing... is a means of tactical nuclear weapon," capable of "paralysing" an enemy airfield, state news agency KCNA said.

-Japan's Defense Ministry said the two ballistic missiles, fired around 2200 GMT, reached a maximum altitude of about 100 km and 50 km, travelling a distance of about 350-400 km before falling outside Japan's EEZ.
+Japan's Defense Ministry said the two missiles, fired around 2200 GMT, reached a maximum altitude of about 100 km and 50 km, and fell outside Japan's EEZ.

+Japanese Prime Minister Fumio Kishida said he had requested an emergency U.N.
+Security Council meeting over the launches, and Jiji news agency said the gathering was set for 2000 GMT Monday.

+South Korea's Joint Chiefs of Staff strongly condemned the launches as a "grave provocation" that should be ceased immediately.

 TENSIONS RISING

-North Korean leader Kim's sister, Kim Yo Jong, warned against increased the presence of U.S. strategic assets on the Korean peninsula after the United States held joint air exercises with South Korea and separately with Japan on Sunday.
+North Korean leader Kim's sister, Kim Yo Jong, warned against increased presence of U.S. strategic military assets following the joint air drills with its Asian allies over the weekend.

-"We are carefully examining the influence it would exert on the security of our state," she said in a statement.
-"The frequency of using the Pacific as our firing range depends upon the U.S. forces' action character."
+"The frequency of using the Pacific as our firing range depends upon the U.S. forces' action character," she said in a statement carried by KCNA.

-She also refuted experts' assessment of its missile capabilities after some pointed out that it took over nine hours for the "sudden" missile launch to take place following an order from leader Kim, and said South Korea didn't even fly reconnaissance planes at the time of its launch.

-Monday's missile launch is the North's third major weapons test this year after Pyongyang threatened an "unprecedentedly persistent, strong" response as South Korea and the United States geared up for their annual military exercises as part of efforts to fend off the growing nuclear and missile threat that the North poses.
+The United States and South Korea are set to hold simulated nuclear tabletop exercises aimed at improving operations of American nuclear assets this week, as well as annual springtime Freedom Shield field training in March.

+"Tension on the peninsula is likely to reach its peak in coming months as North Korea is accelerating its military actions with higher frequency, and her statement indicates that it would continue impromptu missile tests using the Pacific as its shooting range," said Yang Moo-jin, a professor at the University of North Korean Studies in Seoul.

-(Reporting by Soo-hyang Choi in Seoul, Chang-ran Kim in Tokyo; Editing by Lisa Shumaker, Diane Craft and Lincoln Feast.)
+(Reporting by Soo-hyang Choi and Hyonhee Shin in Seoul, Chang-ran Kim in Tokyo; Additional reporting by Brendan O'Brien in Washington and Michelle Nichols in New York; Editing by Lisa Shumaker, Diane Craft and Lincoln Feast.)